DigitalWatergun/old-reminder-app/README.md

 ### Unfinished Tasks
 - [ ] Implement node-cron to create cronjobs
-- [ ] Write function to query database items and look for active reminders
 - [ ] Write function to look at the minutes for each reminder, notify the user, and track repeat count
 - [ ] Implement SMS text functionality
 - [ ] Implement Email notification functionality